With the kids home for summer are they helping more in the kitchen than they usually do? My kids are and it often results in a mess.

 - 1 fat quarter of fabric per apron – non-directional print

-- 3 yards of coordinating bias binding – either premade or homemade – (By the way 1 fat quarter makes 5 yards of fabric!)
+- 3 yards of coordinating bias binding – either premade or homemade – learn how to make and use bias tape

 - Tips for edgestitching